kenweechin/recipe-app/README.md

     * Each of the links/pages has the same navigation menu so the user can direct to the other navigation sites when they are browsing particular links.
     * Recipe cards profile has a rounded border style to look more modern.
 * Icons
     * [FontAwesome](https://fontawesome.com/) and [MaterializeIcon](https://materializecss.com/icons.html) are the main icons library used for this project.
-Icons are a great in grabbing user's attention.
-It is user-friendly and absolutely useful for non-native english speakers and the icons stand out their purpose.
+Icons are great in grabbing users' attention.
+It is user-friendly and absolutely useful for non-native English speakers and the icons stand out their purpose.

 ### **Wireframes**